bytefish/bytefish.github.io/pages/notes.md

 ## 2025-07-16: Taking the Repositories to Private ##

 I have put most of my repositories into private mode.
 Why?
-Because I don’t want to feed LLM training sets anymore and see my tutorials and code copies verbatim without proper attribution.
+Because I don’t want to feed LLM training sets anymore and see my tutorials and code copied verbatim without proper attribution.

 If you need access to any of the repositories, I am more than happy to share the code with you.
 But it’s going to take you at least a mail or an issue in this page issue tracker, to ask for it.